djkaty/Il2CppInspector/README.md

   -m, --metadata              Required.
 (Default: global-metadata.dat) IL2CPP metadata file input -c, --cs-out                (Default: types.cs) C# output file (when using single-file layout) or path (when using per namespace, assembly or class layout)
   -e, --exclude-namespaces    (Default: System Unity UnityEngine UnityEngineInternal Mono Microsoft.Win32) Comma-separated list of namespaces to suppress in C# output, or 'none' to include all namespaces
-  -l, --layout                (Default: single) Partitioning of C# output ('single' = single file, 'namespace' = one file per namespace, 'assembly' = one file per assembly, 'class' = one file per class)
+  -l, --layout                (Default: single) Partitioning of C# output ('single' = single file, 'namespace' = one file per namespace in folders, 'assembly' = one file per assembly, 'class' = one file per class in namespace folders, 'tree' = one file per class in assembly and namespace folders)
   -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
-No effect when using file-per-class layout
+No effect when using file-per-class or tree layout
   -f, --flatten               Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
-Only used when layout is per-namespace or per-class
+Only used when layout is per-namespace or per-class.
+Ignored for tree layout
   -n, --suppress-metadata     Diff tidying: suppress method pointers, field offsets and type indices from C# output.
 Useful for comparing two versions of a binary for changes with a diff tool
   -k, --must-compile          Compilation tidying: try really hard to make code that compiles.
 Suppress generation of code for items with CompilerGenerated attribute.
 Comment out attributes without parameterless constructors or all-optional constructor arguments.
 Don't emit add/remove/raise on events.
 Specify AttributeTargets.All on classes with AttributeUsage attribute.
 Force auto-properties to have get accessors.
 Force regular properties to have bodies.
 ```